Solve Your Debt Problem Once And For All With This Step-By-Step Guide

 - Join a debt support group in your community or online.

-- Reduce your exposure to advertising – particularly for the products you’re most vulnerable to wanting.
-If you have a passion for fashion then drop those magazine subscriptions.
-Unsubscribe to internet marketing letters that prompt your desire for their products.
+- Reduce your exposure to advertising, particularly for the products you’re most vulnerable to wanting.
+If you have a passion for fashion, then drop those magazine subscriptions.
+Unsubscribe to newsletters that prompt your desire for their products.
 Record your favorite television shows and fast-forward through the ads.
 Don’t allow Madison Avenue to dictate your values.

 Remember, the goal for this step is to spend less than you earn.
 When you reach this point you will have the monthly savings necessary to begin paying down your debt in Step 3 below…

 Now that your financial life is positive cash flow, it's time to pay off all your debt in the most reliable, efficient way possible.
 This step is broken into 3 sub-steps to make it easy to complete.

 Staying with our flat tire analogy, you've fixed the hole in the tire.
 Now it's time to reflate.

 - Begin by organizing all your debts to minimize the monthly bleeding.
 Contact your existing creditor and try to negotiate special terms.
 Every dollar saved in interest and penalties is one less dollar you need to pay off.
 Consider whether debt consolidation or refinancing can help you lower interest costs, and eliminate penalties and fees.

 - Sell your stuff for a quick payoff.
 Do you have jewelry, an extra car, R.V., furs, or a boat that's seldom used?
 What things can you sell to make a quick dent in your debt and accelerate the payoff process?